 Some teens put pressure on their parents to not only discuss rhinoplasty but make an appointment with a facial plastic surgeon for a consultation.
 Rhinoplasty is the most frequently requested procedure among teenage patients.
-However, there is some controversy about teens and plastic surgery.
+However, there is some controversy about teenage rhinoplasty surgery.

 Selecting the right surgeon